 Can the Writing Center help faculty?

+Yes.
 We can meet one-on-one with teachers to help them think about how to address writing in their classrooms.
-We can also work with them on writing assignments or help them talk through approaches for working with students who have writing issues.
+We can work with teachers on writing assignments or help them talk through approaches for working with students on their writing.

 Can you direct me to other resources on the teaching of writing?

 The Writing Center is part of the Writing Institute.
-The Writing Institute site offers useful information for faculty, including news about upcoming workshops, sample writing assignments, the requirements for W-courses, suggestions for responding to student writing, and more.
+The Writing Institute site offers useful information for faculty, including the Faculty Writing Program, news about upcoming workshops, sample writing assignments, the requirements for W-courses, suggestions for responding to student writing, and more.